 Bringing about optimized learning environments through a customized program of holistic, collaborative school reviews – how the Alabama State Dept of Education ‘cut to the chase’ when it came to developing their strategies for improvement.

-In 2017 the Alabama State Department of Education (ALSDE) made the decision that analyzing test scores alone would not give the holistic view of educational performance the state desired to support potential areas of strength, and identify areas and strategies for improvement.
+The Alabama State Department of Education (ALSDE) made the decision that analyzing test scores alone would not give the holistic view of educational performance the state desired to support potential areas of strength, and identify areas and strategies for improvement.

 Following a tender process, ALSDE appointed Class Measures to undertake a comprehensive 15-month program of external evaluation services for 10 districts and 38 schools.
 The program focused on each district’s ability to support schools in making a difference to the academic, personal and social learning of all students, and the preparation of students for college and future careers.
 The outcomes have been hugely positive, and the Alabama State Department of Education has now further revised the review protocol to use as the foundation for all support needs assessment and progress monitoring.